nosstek/win32/desktop-src/TaskSchd/schtasks.md

 ## Running a Task

-The following syntax is used to immediately run a scheduled task.
+The following syntax is used to run a scheduled task.

 ``` syntax
 schtasks /Run